+In 2000, ARTEXPO SOUTH MIAMI named Wolff Artist of the Millennium.
+This honor placed his painting “Autumn Mask” at the forefront of a two million dollar advertising campaign which included billboards across South Florida.
 At the ARTEXPO show, Wolff sold his first painting to baseball legend Andre Dawson for $5000.
 He bought a cargo van and roamed the country meeting gallery owners and selling art.

-The Winterlings have recorded 4 studio albums, played full-house release shows in Seattle’s great listening rooms and earned praise from PASTE, No Depression, The Seattle Times & BBC Radio which said, “We are impressed!”
+In addition to visual art, Wolff co-founded the Americana band, The Winterlings, channeling his poetic and painterly energy into original songs.
+The Winterlings have recorded 4 studio albums, played in Seattle’s great listening rooms and earned praise from PASTE, No Depression, The Seattle Times & BBC Radio which said, “We are impressed!”
 Their first album, The Animal Groom (2010), hit #6 on the Folk Chart.
-Over the past 7 years they’ve played in thousands of venues and opened a show for Blue Oyster Cult and played at the Lincoln Memorial for the Restore Civility Peace Rally in Washington D.C.
-C-Span broadcast the event to 9 million people!
+Over the past 7 years they’ve played in thousands of venues and opened a show for Blue Oyster Cult.
+In 2017, they played at the Lincoln Memorial for the Restore Civility Peace Rally in Washington D.C.
+C-Span broadcast the event to 9 million people.

 Please visit Winterlings.com to learn more about Wolff’s musical creations.